 How to Use Your Debit Card

-To use your debit card on PayPal, you’ll need to add it to your Profile.
-To do so, log into your account and go to your “Wallet.”
-Next, find the section to “Link a card or bank.”
-You can also add cards while a payment is in progress by selecting “New Card” while you choose how to pay.
+To use your debit card on PayPal, you’ll need to add it to your profile.
+To do so, log into your account and go to your “wallet.”
+Next, find the section to “link a debit or credit card.”
+You can also add cards while a payment is in progress by selecting “add a debit or credit card” while you choose how to pay.

-Types of cards: You’ll get the most functionality if you use a real debit card issued by a bank or credit union.
-Those cards feature a billing address that matches your home or mailing address, and they have a three or four-digit security code on the back.
+You’ll get the most functionality if you use a real debit card issued by a bank or credit union.
+Those cards feature a billing address that matches your home or mailing address, and they have a three- or four-digit security code on the back.

-Funding source: When you pay for goods or services, verify that you’re using the funding method that you want.
-To do so, look carefully at “How to pay” or the final review screen.
+When you pay for goods or services, verify that you’re using the funding method that you want.
+To do so, look carefully at “how to pay” or the final review screen.
 You may have several options, including paying with your debit card, paying directly from a bank account, using a credit card, or spending from your PayPal balance.

 Since your debit card pulls funds from your checking account, you’ll need to have money available in your account to successfully make a purchase.
 If you’re low on funds, remember that any purchase will instantly reduce your checking account balance, increasing the odds that you’ll bounce checks or be unable to make other payments from that account.

-Transfers to your bank: You can’t move your PayPal balance to your debit card, but transferring the money to your bank account accomplishes the same thing.
+You can move your PayPal balance to your bank account for free, or to your debit card for a fee.
 Your debit card draws money from your checking account, so funds in that account are available for spending with your debit card.
-To move money to your bank, look for several opportunities to “Transfer” money throughout PayPal websites and apps.
-Select the option to transfer funds to your bank.
+To move money to your bank account or debit card, look for several opportunities to “Transfer Money" throughout PayPal websites and apps.
+Select the option to transfer funds to your bank account or debit card.

 If you like debit cards because they’re inexpensive, make sure you don’t pay unnecessary fees to PayPal.
 For purchases from businesses—including individual sellers on eBay—PayPal doesn’t charge fees to the buyer.
 If you’re the customer, it doesn’t matter how you pay, but the merchant has to pay fees, and those charges might lead to higher prices.